ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+event.
+Sow .to Cool
+Wateb. — At this season of ?&#x27;the year,
+a. cool draught of water is a luxury
+which we may enjoy with a little care.
+By theffollowing method, simple and
+inexpensive, water may be kept almost as
- as ice.
+cold as ice.
 Let the jar, pitcher, or
 vessel used for water, be surrounded
 with one or more folds of coarse cotton,
 to be constantly wet; the evaporation of